minseo0718/lion-food-tracker-project/README.md

 - https://www.youtube.com/watch?v=cLpWEZsU5t8

 ## Results
-Achieved Top 20 ranking in the idea phase of the Penn State Nittany AI Challenge, receiving a $500 prize, and earned the Dave Hall Award in the Bardusch Family IdeaMakers Challenge
+- Achieved Top 20 ranking in the idea phase of the Penn State Nittany AI Challenge, receiving a $500 prize
+- Earned the Dave Hall Award in the Bardusch Family IdeaMakers Challenge